 Parkinson’s disease cannot be cured, but it can be managed by movement disorder specialists at The NeuroMedical Center.
 Your treatment plan may include medications and regular physical and occupational therapy sessions.
 Your neurologist may also recommend surgery to help better control your Parkinson’s symptoms.

 If you are living with Parkinson’s disease, it is recommended that you receive treatment from a neurologist who has specialized training in movement disorders.
 The NeuroMedical Center offers three movement disorder specialists who are highly experienced diagnosing and treating Parkinson’s.
-Dr. Gerald J. Calegan, Dr. B. Glenn Kidder, and Dr. Rebecca E. Whiddon remain on the cutting-edge of knowledge and treatment of Parkinson’s and other movement disorders, and with access to advanced diagnostic services, are best equipped to tailor a plan of care for your specific needs.
+Dr. Gerald J. Calegan, Dr. B. Glenn Kidder, and Dr. Rebecca E. Whiddon remain on the cutting-edge of knowledge and treatment of Parkinson’s and other movement disorders.
+Our neurologists and DBS neurosurgeon, Dr. Paul J. Waguespack, have performed over 400 successful DBS surgeries to date.
+With access to advanced diagnostic services, our Parkinson’s specialists are best equipped to tailor a plan of care for your specific needs.

 In the first months and years after being diagnosed with Parkinson disease, it is important to gather information about initial symptoms and the treatment options that are available.
 Our Parkinson’s disease experts stay up-to-date with the latest Parkinson’s disease therapies and treatment options, and keep our communities apprised of progress.
 Every year, our Parkinson’s experts present their latest findings at Louisiana’s largest annual Parkinson’s Conference.